weiping-playnext/Zenject/Documentation/SubContainers.md

 This way, you can drop the Ship prefab into the scene and control the speed in the inspector, but you can also create them dynamically and pass the speed into the factory as a parameter.

 For a more real-world example see the SpaceFighter sample project which makes heavy use of Game Object Contexts.

+<a id="using-game-object-contexts-no-monobehaviours"></a>GameObjectContext Example Without MonoBehaviours

+If you're like me, then you might want to minimize all the use of MonoBehaviour in the above example.
+It comes down to personal preference, but sometimes it's simpler to just use plain C# classes when possible.